Under license from Brock International – U.S. Patents Nos. 8,662,787; 8,827,590; and patents pending

 B • The native soil needs to be prepared and compacted in the same way that one would prepare a traditional base installation, using a hand tamper or plate compactor. • This area should be as smooth as possible to get rid of high or low spots within about 3/8 in (10 mm). • Using a string level (stakes and a string line), tie the string to the stakes to establish level according to which the final slope will be measured (minimum of 1° to the desired final paver level). • Once the final level is achieved, proceed to step 3.

 STEP 3 • Addition of geotextile (non-woven Gator Fabric GF 4,4) levelling and compacting the sand

 A • Lay down the geotextile non-woven Gator Fabric GF 4,4 and cover the complete excavated area and side.

-B • Spread an even layer of sand to a depth of 3/4 in (19 mm) over the Gator Fabric GF 4.4. • To obtain a perfect 3/4-in (19 mm) sand layer, use two 3/4-in (19 mm) pipes with an equal distance of 4 to 6 ft (1.22 to 1.83 m) over the Gator Fabric GF 4.4 and fill the surrounding area with sand.
+B • Spread an even layer of sand to a depth of 3/4 in (19 mm) over the Gator Fabric GF4.4.
+The use of ASTM No.9 stone is also accepted method of installation. • To obtain a perfect 3/4-in (19 mm) sand layer, use two 3/4-in (19 mm) pipes with an equal distance of 4 to 6 ft (1.22 to 1.83 m) over the Gator Fabric GF 4.4 and fill the surrounding area with sand.
 Using a straight board, level the sand relatively to the pipes. • When removing the pipes, fill in the empty gaps. • Remember that levelling and compacting the sand will be the last step prior to installing the Gator Base.
 The layer of sand will be compacted to a final thickness ½’’ (13mm).
 To ensure an easier and better compaction of the sand, hydrate the sand prior the compaction.